 Dr Noam Leshem

-During my PhD research I undertook at the London Consortium, I explored the transformation of depopulated Arab space in Tel Aviv’s periphery.
-This work is the basis of an upcoming monograph titled “Taking Place: Arab place, Jewish space and Israel's forgotten urban histories”.
-This work seeks a new approach to the history and politics of Israeli space, place and landscape.
-Breaking from conventional focus on explicit sites of violence and devastation, it turns critical attention to ‘ordinary’ spaces and places where the Arab past continues to unsettle the social and political realities of the Jewish-Israeli present.
-Through the stories of often-overlooked places and the people who inhabit them, the book develops a critical notion of Spatial History – a nuanced multidisciplinary approach to the study of space, memory and power.
+In my first book, Life After Ruin: The Struggles over Israel’s Depopulated Arab Spaces (Cambridge University Press, 2016) I sought a new approach to settler colonial space, beyond the erasure of native life and landscape.
+Breaking from conventional focus on explicit sites of violence and devastation, the book turns critical attention to ‘ordinary’ spaces and places where the Arab past continues to unsettle the social and political realities of the Jewish-Israeli present.
+Through the stories of often-overlooked places and the people who inhabit them, the book develops a more nuanced understanding of the processes that shape lived environments in the aftermath of violent conflict and mass depopulation.

 - Cultural and Political History